gonagutor/dndmin/README.md

   - /config                                 // This folder holds misc. config data for easy reference
     - palette.dart                          //  - Palette object holds the colors & misc. of the whole project
   -/extensions                              // This folder holds extensions to flutter default Framework
+    - all.dart                              //  - Same as other all.dart
-    - capitalise.dart                       //  - String extension for word capitalization (Used on TopBar for username) -/fonts                                   // This folder contains all the font setups
+    - capitalise.dart                       //  - String extension for word capitalization (Used on TopBar for username)
+    - getModifier.dart                      //  - String extension to return Modifier as int
+    - modToString.dart                      //  - Int extension to return modifier as a String with a plus if it is positive -/fonts                                   // This folder contains all the font setups
     - rpgAwesomeIcons.dart                  //  - Contains the icon offset in the font RPG Awesome Icons (https://github.com/nagoshiashumari/Rpg-Awesome)
   -/screens                                 // This folder contains all the individual pages of the app